Dm7add96412/bankapp_typescript/README.md

-# TypeScript - Banking app - exercise 4
+# TypeScript - Banking app

 - Banking app created with the requirements mentioned below
 - Check the scripts in `package.json` and installation at the end of this document